-The BMAP area contains seven OFS and hundreds of other springs.
+The BMAP area contains one impaired OFS: the Wacissa Spring Group.
 This area includes the surface water basin as well as the groundwater contributing areas for the springs (or springsheds).
-Springsheds for the OFS were delineated or reviewed by SRWMD with input from the Florida

-Geological Survey (FGS).
+The springshed for the OFS was delineated or reviewed by Northwest Florida Water Management District (NWFWMD) and the Suwannee River Water Management District (SRWMD) with input from the Florida Geological Survey (FGS).
 A springshed is the area of land that contributes water to a spring or group of springs, mainly via groundwater flow.
-Table 2 and Table 3 list the acreage and designated OFS associated with the three springsheds within the BMAP area.